tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/动态与公告/产品动态_intl_en.md

 </tr><tr>
 <td>SDK 8.7 release</td>
 <td>All platforms:<ul style="margin:0">
 <li>Supported anomaly detection for peripheral audio devices.
-After registering the `onStatistics` callback, you can detect in real time when there is no audio for a long time and when audio cracks or is interrupted via the `audioCaptureState` field of <a href="https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__TRTCTypeDef__cplusplus.html#structtrtc_1_1TRTCLocalStatistics">TRTCLocalStatistics</a>.</li>
+After registering the `onStatistics` callback, you can detect in real time when there is no audio for a long time and when audio cracks or is interrupted via the `audioCaptureState` field of TRTCLocalStatistics.</li>
 <li>Improved the management of background music resources, ensuring that memory is freed up in a timely manner.</li>
 <li>Ensured that audience receive the <a href="https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__TRTCCloudCallback__cplusplus.html#a091f1c94ff1e2bc39c36e9d34285e87a">onUserVideoAvailable(false)</a> callback in a timely manner after stream publishing is paused because the application is switched to the background.</li>
 </ul><br>macOS:<ul style="margin:0">